Welcome to Pippington

 When an enemy arises from the shadows of Rompell’s past, with ancient spells and dangerous magic, Rompell and Adeline risk losing all they have built together.
 As Rompell fights to protect his daughter, it may be Adeline who must risk revealing her powers and losing true love to save her father.

-The Matchgirl and the Magician is the third book in The Pippington Tales and mixes Hans Christian Anderson’s Little Matchgirl, Rumplestiltskin, the legend of King Midas, and the magic of the Arabian Nights.
+The Matchgirl and the Magician is the third book in The Pippington Tales but can be read alone.
+The tale mixes Hans Christian Anderson’s Little Matchgirl, Rumplestiltskin, the legend of King Midas, and the magic of the Arabian Nights.